Colorado Divorce Tips

 - Copy of the record of payment maintained by the family support registry

 - Health insurance indicates medical and dental insurance coverage or medical insurance against illness or bodily injury.
-Such a coverage may be attained individually by the parent or be provided through a parent's employer
+Such a coverage may be attained individually by the parent or be provided through a parent's employer.

 - The court does not have a tendency to restrict the parenting time of the parent except when it detects that the parenting time is endangering the physical health of the child or impairing the emotional development of the child significantly.
-Any results of this rule should not be interpreted to impact the grandparent visitation as per Section 19-1-117, C.R.S.
+Any result of this rule should not be interpreted to impact the grandparent visitation as per Section 19-1-117, C.R.S.

-- The divorce procedure pertaining to the allotment of parental responsibilities with regards to a child is prioritized in being scheduled for hearing
+- The divorce procedure pertaining to the allotment of parental responsibilities with regards to a child is prioritized in being scheduled for hearing.

-- When the court concludes that it is essential to keep the record of a testimony, investigation, report or record of an interview pertaining to the allotment of parental responsibilities secret in view of the welfare of the child, then, the court issues an appropriate order to seal such records
+- When the court concludes that it is essential to keep the record of a testimony, investigation, report or record of an interview pertaining to the allotment of parental responsibilities secret in view of the welfare of the child, then, the court issues an appropriate order to seal such records.

 - A licensed mental health professional is authorized to sign a report or evaluation as well as supervise its preparation.
-Such a mental health professional might have persons or associates employed under him or her and these may be unlicensed
+Such a mental health professional might have persons or associates employed under him or her and these may be unlicensed.

 - The court has been given the right to interview a child in chambers in order to find out the wishes of the child regarding the allotment of parental responsibilities.
 At such an interview, the court might permit counsel to be present.
 The court might make a record of such an interview and this can be made as a record in the case